 Barolo's DOCG, like Serraluga d'Alba, has less productive soil, while the La Morra commune has calcareous marl soil and tends to produce grapes with a more potent aroma.
-You will see most of Barolo vineyards in steep hillsides associated with its continental climate.
+You will see most of Barolo's vineyards on steep hillsides associated with its continental climate.

 Barbaresco DOCG, by contrast, has different soil types and altitudes.
 Some of the noteworthy vineyards around Neive are Bricco di Neive and Santo Stefano.
-They have excellent sun-exposure and drainage.
-Barbaresco soil is also softer, has more nutrients than the soil in Barolo.
+They have excellent sun exposure and drainage.
+Barbaresco soil is also softer and has more nutrients than the soil in Barolo.

 Aging Requirements And Process